fullcube/loopback-ds-readonly-mixin/README.md

       }
     },
     "mixins": {
-      "Readonly" : true
+      "ReadOnly" : true
     }
   }
 ```

-Attempting to update a Readonly model will reult in a 403 error.
+Attempting to update a ReadOnly model will reult in a 403 error.

 OPTIONS
 =============